c4arl0s/UML-And-Object-Oriented-Design-Foundations/README.md

 <img width="608" alt="Screen Shot 2022-08-23 at 12 02 54 a m" src="https://user-images.githubusercontent.com/24994818/186073979-85a72206-cc97-424d-8858-9122d37c8a39.png">

 These are also more formal ways, tools, and systems that support the requirements collection steps.
-I will not tal about these tools because this book is not about tools, but rather about principles.
+I will not talk about these tools because this book is not about tools, but rather about principles.

 To summarize, the requirements collection step boils down to this: